Skip to content

 Now that you know how to make a quote for a client (and look extra professional, too), you need to send it to your prospect to win the job.

-But before you do that, you need to figure out when is the best time to send a quote to a client.
+But before you do that, you must determine the best time to send a quote to a client.

-A good rule of thumb is to send a quote as soon as possible or just after the client has contacted you to request it — if possible, it should be sent within 24 hours of first contact.
+A good rule of thumb is to send a quote as soon as possible or just after the client contacts you to request it.
+Otherwise, aim to send it within 24 hours of the first contact.

 Email template for sending a quote to a client

-They can also get PDF attachment for their records.
+Clients can also get PDF attachments for their records.

 How to email a quote PDF to a client using Jobber